-Purely at the will of the employer you can be fired, and you have the similar power to quit your employment at any time.
+Purely at the whim of the employer you can be fired, and you have the similar power to quit your employment at any time.
 "Just cause" or any "cause" is not required, unless there is some special written or implied promises between the parties.
 HR policies and practices may also modify an "at will" arrangement.
 Generally, California is an "at will" employment State, and our Labor Code Section 2922 presumes employment to be "at will".
 For example, you could be a ten years of service high performing employee and your employment may be legally terminated without cause or advance notice.
-Non-union employees are normally "at will" employees.
+Non-union, non-government employees are normally "at will" employees.

 This is a very complex area of the law, do not assume you have it figured out.
 Talk to an attorney.

 Are all non-union, non-government jobs "at will" jobs?